 I am a licensed marriage and family therapist (MFT) practicing in Santa Rosa.
 I earned a B.A. in Cultural Anthropology at UC Santa Barbara in 1997, and a Master's degree in Clinical Psychology from Antioch University in Los Angeles in 2007.
 I have trained in outpatient clinics, residential settings, and with private practice clinicians, serving diverse populations that presented with a wide range of issues.

 My goal is to accept you and support you, but also to challenge you, with an open mind to your unique strengths and struggles.
-How I approach you and our work together is guided by my training in cognitive behavioral therapy, psychodynamic therapy, somatic psychology, spiritual psychology and Gottman Method Couples Therapy.
+How I approach you and our work together is guided by my training in cognitive behavioral therapy, psychodynamic therapy, somatic psychology, spiritual psychology, Gottman Method Couples Therapy, and Emotionally Focused Couples Therapy (Sue Johnson).
 With some clients, my training and experience with yoga and mindfulness might be utilized.
 Give me a call and let's see if I am a good fit.

 Career Struggles/Life Purpose